syncfusion-content/blazor-docs/blazor/getting-started/maui-blazor-app.md

 Checkout the [Blazor Themes topic](https://blazor.syncfusion.com/documentation/appearance/themes) to learn different ways to refer themes in the application, and to have the expected appearance for Syncfusion Blazor components.
 Here, the theme is referred using [Static Web Assets](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets).

 To add theme to the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search for [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/) and then install it.
-Then, theme stylesheet from NuGet can be referred inside the <head> of `wwwroot/index.html` file in the application as follows,
+Then, theme stylesheet from NuGet can be referred inside the `<head>` of **wwwroot/index.html** file in the application as follows,

 {% tabs %}
-{% highlight cshtml tabtitle="index.html" %}
+{% highlight cshtml tabtitle="~/index.html" %}

    <head>
        ....